bozeklab/DISK/README.md

 There are 4 main commands:
 - **DISK-create-project** -- creates the folders of the DISK project.
 Expects a list of input data files.
 - **DISK-prepare-data** -- prepares the data in a DISK-compatible format from the input file list given when created the DISK project.
 - **DISK-train** -- train a DISK model to impute the gaps.
-Include testing and plotting.
+Include evaluating and plotting.
 - **DISK-impute** -- impute on original data using the trained model.

 Example of command usage: